aws/amazon-q-connectjs/README.md

 ## QueryAssistant

-Performs a manual search against the specified assistant.
-To retrieve recommendations for an assistant, use GetRecommendations.
+Performs a manual search against the specified assistant or generates an answer addressing an intent obtained from a `GetRecommendations` call against the specified session (see [Using QueryAssistant to Generate an Answer for an Intent Recommendation Returned by GetRecommendations](#using-queryassistant-to-generate-an-answer-for-an-intent-recommendation-returned-by-getrecommendations) for details).

 For more information check out the [QueryAssistant](https://docs.aws.amazon.com/amazon-q-connect/latest/APIReference/API_QueryAssistant.html) API reference.

 ### URI Request Parameters